By Sally Robertson, BSc

-As a common illness in older individuals, the fact that people are living longer every decade means the prevalence of cataracts is on the rise and cataracts are more common today than ever before.
+As a common illness in older individuals, the fact that people are living longer every decade means the prevalence of cataracts is on the rise and they are more common today than ever before.
 Estimates predict that, currently, cataracts affect around 22 million adults aged 40 or older and that by the year 2020, this number will have approximately doubled.

 It has been estimated that cases of cataracts will continue to rise predominantly in developing countries where population increases will be the greatest.
 As the number of individuals aged over 65 years continues to increase, so will the incidence of cataract and the need for cataract surgery.